Primewalker/isha.github.io/_posts/articles/2014-10-9-introducing-viper.md

 Luckily Dr. Pritchard was able to hook us up with a sweet space at the [MAGIC](http://www.magic.ubc.ca/) lab at UBC.
 Now in addition to all of those points mentioned above, we have Tim Hortons nearby!

-Since ViPer will be used in performance this December, we need to get shit done.
+Since Viper will be used in performance this December, we need to get shit done.
 And get it done *fast*.

 **41 days till showtime.**